Bixal/rapid-prototyping-with-uswds-event/README.md

 ### Why we’re here

-At [Bixal](https://www.bixal.com/), we believe fast cycles of prototyping and testing accelerate learning, reduce risk, and improve outcomes.
-We started a dedicated internal team to explore new processes and tools for using web-based prototyping to help our delivery teams lower the barriers to making ideas more tangible more quickly.
+We help civic tech teams accelerate learning, reduce risk, and improve outcomes by making ideas more tangible more quickly using rapid web prototyping.

 ### Why it’s relevant